 **IF PARTICIPATING IN THE PRE-SEMESTER TIBET TRIP.
 THE TRIP BEGINS AND ENDS IN BEIJING.
 PLAN YOUR TRAVEL ACCORDINGLY**

 **All students NOT participating in the pre-semester Tibet trip must arrive in Kunming on this date.
 Students participating in the Tibet trip must also arrive in Kunming (from Beijing) by this date.

 ***The optional post-semester Tibet trip will run from May 10 ~ May 20.
-This trip begins and ends in Beijing, so please plan your return flight accordingly.***
+This trip begins and ends in Beijing.
+Please plan your return flight for May 21st.***

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.

 While in Kunming, you take 16 credits per semester.

 Courses include special lectures and presentations by local organizations and agencies, such as the Vietnam Ministry of Industry and Trade, the Yunnan University GMS Research Center, The Nature Conservancy, World Wildlife Fund, Mekong River Commission (Laos), Asian Development Bank (Hanoi and Bangkok offices), and others.

 You customize your own academic experience by selecting from the following required and optional program components:

 This is a list of potential course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.